gordonwatts/hep-programming-hints/vector-hints.md

 ## Boosting Lorentz Vectors to a Different Frame

 The `boostCM_of_p4` method boosts a Lorentz vector to the center-of-mass frame of a given 4-vector.
-For example, to boost two decay products into their parent’s rest frame, first sum them to get the parent momentum, then boost each:

 ```python
 parent = particle1 + particle2